ZetongJia/CIS581Project3A/3b/README.md

 1. Code:
    1. Simply run ***optical_flow_test_script.py*** to obtain result videos.

-      The first frame will pop up for users to select the objects of interest, where users should use the mouse to select several rectangle areas (currently two objects) and press whichever button on the keyboard to view the tracking process.
+      The first frame will pop up for users to select the objects of interest, where users should use the mouse to select several rectangle areas (currently two objects for **"Easy.mp4"** and one for **"Medium.mp4"**) and press whichever button on the keyboard to view the tracking process.

       Window **"trace"** shows  current boxes and all features points.